 A Note from the Editors

-We wish you a pleasant read and hope that you find it to some extent provocative.
-Do not forget to submit manuscripts for next year’s volume before the end of March.
+We hope that you will find this year’s issue interesting and stimulating.
+Do not forget to submit manuscripts for the next issue before the end of March.

 To purchase this or previous volumes, please contact our distributors at firstname.lastname@example.org